 Pregnancy is considered to be that amazing time when you are expected to feel blessed, beautiful and beaming like in the cover pictures of pregnancy magazines!
 But for some of us, being pregnant can also be difficult at times: it can be tiring, scary, frustrating or challenging.

-The good news is that, whether you feel amazing or exhausted, the essence of pregnancy is constant change.
-Therefore, if you are ready to both receive help and help yourself, you are very likely to be able to transform your experience to a whole new level and often surprisingly quickly.
+The good news is that, whether you feel amazing or exhausted Sophrology can help guide you through both pregnancy and birth preparation.
+The essence of pregnancy is constant change, therefore, if you are ready to both receive help and help yourself, you are very likely to be able to transform your experience to a whole new level and often surprisingly quickly.

 Using simple breathing, relaxation exercises, guided meditation and visualisation, you can follow a structured method that will allow you to connect with your consciousness, where all your inner resources lie.

 Inner resources can be physical (eg. relaxation, vitality), mental (eg. focus, letting go, presence, thinking positively), or emotional (eg. feeling confident, grateful, free).

 Being able to connect within and discover these hidden gifts is extremely useful during this time of transformation when mind and body need to constantly adapt to the physical changes, while your life changes and you acquire a new perspective through pregnancy.

 Sophrology is a comprehensive approach aimed at bringing mind and body into harmony.
 It was created by a Spanish neuro-psychiatrist Alfonso Caycedo who researched different approaches to balance consciousness following Eastern traditions (yoga, meditation) and Western science (relaxation, psychology, phenomenology).
 Sophrology is widely used during birth preparation in Continental Europe and we see it flourishing now in the UK and other English-speaking countries.